buzdugan/weekend_box_office/airflow/README.md

-# Index
+Airflow can be run either:
+- locally with `docker-compose`
+- or in the cloud on a virtual machine.

-## Local Version
+## Local
 ### Setup
 Airflow needs to be installed using the minimum number of services by following the instructions [here](setup.md).

 ### Execution

-Build the image only on the first time or whenever there are changes to the DockerFile.
+In the `airflow` folder, build the image only on the first time or whenever there are changes to the DockerFile.
 ```
 docker-compose build
 ```